mao-code/Tutor-Backend-Security/W2/README.md

 * Refresh tokens are typically long-lived, meaning that they can be used to obtain new access tokens for an extended period of time (e.g., 30 days).

 ## Verify Token (using middleware)
+* We will use NodeJS middleware to do authentication (verify token before API action)

 ## Refresh Token Action

 **The flow of using AccessToken and RefreshToken is shown below:**

 <img
 width="500px"
 src="./images/ACT-RFT.png"